 - The sole shareholder makes declarations of will to the company.
 It must be made in writing, under pain of invalidity.

-- The single-member LLC is represented by a proxy appointed by the sole shareholder.
+- The single-shareholder LLC is represented by a proxy appointed by the sole shareholder.